Garcia Richard halts lieutenant governor bid due to husband's health - New Mexico Political Report

 Garcia Richard, in March, became the first candidate from either party to officially enter the race for lieutenant governor.
 A former teacher, who resides in Los Alamos, she served three terms in the New Mexico House of Representatives from 2013 until 2019.
 She was elected to the office of public land commissioner in 2018 and reelected four years later.

+Early Thursday evening, the campaign of one of her competitors for the Democratic nomination, Sen. Harold Pope (D-Albuquerque), issued a statement extending his thoughts to Garcia Richard and her family.
+He said that the decision for Garcia Richard to put her campaign on hold “reflects the courage, strength, and selflessness that have always defined her public service and applauded Garcia Richard’s record in office.

+“She has been a tireless advocate for New Mexico’s land, water, and people —- leading with conviction, integrity, and heart.
+Her leadership as Land Commissioner has inspired so many to fight for what’s right, protect our shared resources, and always put New Mexicans first.
+Family comes before politics, and Stephanie’s decision is a powerful reminder of that truth,” Pope said.

-The news came just as reports released this week showed Garcia Richard’s campaign had raised $165,605, significantly more than her two competitors for the nomination, state Sen. Harold Pope (D-Albuquerque) and Jackie Lee Onsuarez, a Loving village councilor.
+The news came just as reports released this week showed Garcia Richard’s campaign had raised $165,605, significantly more than her two competitors for the nomination, Pope and Jackie Lee Onsuarez, a Loving village councilor.

 Manuel Lardizabal, a former New Mexico Senate candidate from Albuquerque, is the only Republican in the race so far.

 Current Lt.
-Gov. Howie Morale, a Democrat, is unable to seek reelection due to term limits.
+Gov. Howie Morales, a Democrat, is unable to seek reelection due to term limits.